iron-meteor/iron-router/Guide.md

 <a href="{{pathFor 'post.show' data=getPost query='q=s' hash='frag'}}">Post Show</a>
 ```

-The data object will be interpolated onto the route parameters. the query and
+The data object will be interpolated onto the route parameters.
+The query and
-hash arguments will be added to the href as a querystring and hash fragment.
+hash arguments will be added to the href as a query string and hash fragment.
 Let's say our data object looks like this:

 ```javascript